This article was updated in July 2022.

-Knowing who will be at the event is key in making memorable business connections.
-But when it comes to B2B, it can be difficult to nail down the exact contacts you need within a company.
+Knowing who will be at the event is key to developing a well thought out lead generation strategy.
+When it comes to B2B events, it can be difficult to nail down the exact contacts you need to invite within a company.

-If you’re throwing the event, make sure to look at past registration and attendance lists to get an idea of what companies and contacts have shown interest.
+Look at past event registration and attendance lists to get an idea of the companies and contacts that have shown interest.
 Cross-reference this with your company’s target audience criteria and current customer list.
 Make note of any similar findings, such as:

 - What deals were closed as a result of the previous event?